Skip to content

 Private appraisers use complex formulas and software to determine the value of a property for mortgages and estate planning.

-Privacy and Property Records
+Maintaining and Amending District of Columbia Property Records

 There is no "privacy" in public property records.
 Once something is made public, it remains so for as long as public property records support it.
-When you purchase a property, your name and address will appear in public property records.
+When you purchase a property, your name and address appear in public property records.

 Anyone has the legal right to access property records at any time.
 You can visit the District of Columbia Recorder of Deeds office or use their online tool to find them.
 You can also find them in other ways.
 Certified copies are available for a small fee.